Keyboard shortcuts

 In addition to the compiler, the clippy tool can help in adopting naming conventions with the style lint category.
 For example, the wrong_self_convention lint checks the consistency between conversion method names and their receiver types (self, &self, &mut self) according to (C-CONV).

-Development of a secure application MUST follow the naming conventions outlined in the rust-guidelines.
+Development of a secure application MUST follow the naming conventions outlined in the Rust API Guidelines.

 References